game show (produced as a tie-in with the British National Lottery) from the people who brought you Who Wants to Be a Millionaire?

 - Announcer: Chuck Reilly served as the announcer for the U.S. version

 - Who Wants To Be Who Wants To Be A Millionaire: The producers managed to subvert their own cliches.
-It only premiered about a year after Millionaire, and its influence did rub off on it in a way.
-It definitely has a dark, futuristic look, and even shared the same composer.
+It only premiered about a year after Millionaire, and there are some clear stylistic similarities (with a dark, futuristic look, and even the same composer).
 However, unlike most Millionaire-inspired shows, it was a BBC/National Lottery game show (so giving away a million pounds was out of the question.
 They save that for the lottery), it wasn't primarily a single player game (only the Wonderwall was, but that's a typical characteristic of a bonus round), and the aforementioned Wonderwall is actually designed to be a Speed Round, averting padding (but the main game, is another story).

 - However, in America, it was played straight - the average viewer probably never knew it was from the creators of their new favorite show.
 They just saw it as another show trying to cash in on the Millionaire craze.

-- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (otherwise known as Spaghetti Junction) as a consolation prize if one were to get nothing right on the Wonderwall.
+- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (otherwise known as Spaghetti Junction) as a consolation prize if one were to get only one question right on the Wonderwall.
+They weren't kidding, and actually had a prize spiel and everything planned just in case.

 This show provides examples of: